xiazeyu/collector/README.md

 # collector
-Collect files and rename it using node.js
+Collect files and rename it using python

+extremely lightweight. no js, each HTML files < 2KB.